Exhibition I: The Old Palace York Minster

 Religious Dispute in Early Modern Europe

-The physical exhibition curated by Dr Stefan Bauer and Bethany Hume, from the University of York, will be on display at the Old Palace, York Minster from the 15th November - 15th December 2016.
-The exhibition showcases the collections of the York Minster library, examining the role of religious polemic in the early modern period.
+The physical exhibition curated by Dr Stefan Bauer and Bethany Hume, from the University of York, was on display at the Old Palace, York Minster from the 15th November - 15th December 2016.
+The exhibition showcased the collections of the York Minster library, examining the role of religious polemic in the early modern period.

 All images taken within this exhibition are taken by Paul Shields, and made available by the University of York under the creative commons licence, via their digital library website.

 This digital exhibition is interactive, if you click on any of the links it will lead you to a zoomable image of the books.

 The sixteenth and seventeenth centuries were an age of confessional polemic.
 After the beginning of the Reformation in 1517, church history presented a challenge to each confession in its own right.
 Protestants aimed to explain, through examples from history, why error had come into the Church after apostolic times and after centuries of decadence the Reformation had become necessary.
 Catholics argued, on the other hand, that the Church had always remained the same.
 Protestants also doubted specific key events in church history.
 They asserted, for example, that St Peter had never been in Rome, so that the Petrine tradition, on which the papacy based its own primacy, was invalid.
 Catholics, of course, never doubted Peter's stay in Rome.
 Many other such polemical arguments were thrown back and forth, making church history a hot battleground of the confessional struggle.